Healthy Homemade Quinoa Granola

 What should I eat with granola?

 I’m slightly granola obsessed, so I’ll tell you that this goes with anything.
-However, for the less granola obsessed who just want a healthy breakfast or snack option- this is great simply with milk or yoghurt, sprinkled over fruit, as a topper for overnight oats, warm oatmeal, or chia pudding; or my favourite, with peanut butter and apple!
+However, for the less granola obsessed who just want a healthy breakfast or snack option- this is great simply with milk or yoghurt, sprinkled over fruit, as a topper for overnight oats, warm oatmeal, or chia pudding or porridge; or my favourite, with peanut butter and apple!

 How long does homemade granola keep?